Counter

 Fun Fact

-Some websites in the 1990s displayed counters starting at arbitrary high numbers (like 100,000) to appear more popular.
-This practice was so common it became a running joke in web design circles.
+Some websites in the 1990s initialized their counters at arbitrary high numbers (like 100,000) to appear more popular.
+This practice was widespread enough to become a running joke in web design circles.

 Privacy-Focused Analytics